jamuribe/jamuribe/README.md

 ## 🚀 Hello there!
 I am Antonio and I'm a software engineer in Barcelona.
 I used to work in hospitality.
 I love challenges and solving puzzles; that's the reason why I'm a developer.

-- 🔭 I’m currently working on Tropical and QReceipt.
+- 🔭 I’m currently working on SoliMar and QReceipt.
 - ⚡ Fun fact: I'm an outdoors person.
 I love hiking, beaching, dancing and learning.
 - 🌱 I’m learning Python and A.I.